Click on any tab title to read more information.

 The Library Director shall comply fully with a court order to release or disclose library records or information.
 Upon receipt of any process, order, or subpoena, the person named and/or served shall immediately report to and consult with the Library Director, Library Board, and legal counsel, to determine if such process, order, or subpoena is proper and in full compliance with proper legal authority.

-1. Parents* of children under 18 years of age are responsible for the behavior of their children.
+1. Caregivers of children under 18 years of age are responsible for the behavior of their children.

-2. Parents are expected to be aware of Library hours of operation and to pick up their children prior to closing.
+4. Parents are expected to be aware of library hours of operation and to pick up their children prior to closing.